14 N. 28th Street,

 No one has favorited this theater yet

 Myricks Egyptian Theatre opened at this location on March 15, 1924, in the building formerly occupied by the Strand Theatre, which dated back to at least 1919.
 E.J.
 Myrick’s opening program in the Egyptian inspired showhouse was Mary Pickford in “Rosita”.
-Other theaters in Billings at this time were the Babcock, the Regent and the Jazz.
+Other theaters in Billings at this time were the Babcock Theatre, the Regent Theatre and the Jazz Theatre.

 On November 5, 1924, the Billings Gazette announced that the Egyptian Theatre had been sold to Lloyd Pennington of Lebanon Kansas.
 Mr. Myrick’s reason for selling was said to be bad health.
-The new owner now just called the theater Myrick’s.
-On August 2, 1925, Myrick’s opened with a new name.
+The new owner now just called the theatre Myrick’s Theatre.
+On August 2, 1925, Myrick’s Theatre opened with a new name.
 It was now called the Lyric Theatre and was operated by Duncan & O'Keefe the operators of the Babcock Theatre and Regent Theatre.
 They gave it a complete remodeling but by May of 1926 an announcement was made that it was being turned into a second-run house.

-On October 22, 1931, after a $25,000 remodeling program it reopened.
+I reopened on October 22, 1931, after a $25,000 remodeling program to the plans of architectural firm McIver & Cohagen.
 At this time Max Fregger was the operator and Dr. James Chapple owned the building.
 McIver and Cohagen, the architects, designed it with extra fire exits and a roof that could stand 50% more than the normal snow load.
 Other improvements were to the ventilation system, interior design, marquee and the addition of a large vertical neon sign.

 Moviegoers to the ‘modernistic theatre’, which was described by Dr. Chapple as one of the outstanding small theatres in the state, got to see Barbara Stanwyck in “Ten Cents a Dance”.